APrioriInvestments/test-looper/docs/specs/Repo_Configuration_Spec.md

 image:
     # one of several ways to define the image in which we're going to run.
-    ami: some AWS AMI name
+    aws-ami: some AWS AMI name
+    docker:
-    docker-image: some docker image e.g., dockerhub.private-org.com:5000/testlooper:4589c1d02
+        image: some docker image e.g., dockerhub.private-org.com:5000/testlooper:4589c1d02
         dockerfile: relative in-repo path to dockerfile or to directory containing a 'Dockerfile'
+        with-docker: bool  # Whether we should mount the docker service socket.

 generate-test-plan: |